JoaoGranja/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Exploratory visualization of the dataset.

-To visualize an example of the traffic sign image, I defined the function 'show_traffic_sign_example(X, y)' which plots an ramdom image of the data set.
+To visualize an example of the traffic sign image, I defined the function 'show_traffic_sign(X, y)' which plots a ramdom image of the data set.
 Here is an image example:

 ![alt text][image1]